 Grand Prismatic Spring

 Located off of 191, the Grand Prismatic Spring is absolutely amazing!
 The variance in colors and the hot steam that pours off of it is unreal.
 Each color represents a different temperature where unique bacteria can grow.
 It is truly stunning.
 Be sure to stay on the path as you walk past this monstrosity!
 You will also see smaller hot springs along this hiking path.
+Arrive early to avoid the crowds and get parking.
 Click here for more information on how to visit the Grand Prismatic Spring!

 Fountain Paint Pot Trail (Lower Geyser Basin)